tallesairan/tallesairan/README.md

 # 💫 About Me:
-I'm a php programmer and I'm studying python for AI ⚡<br>
+PHP Backend Developer and AI enthusiast⚡<br>

 ## 🌐 Socials: